sleepydragonsw/PyCExtWorkshop/doc/project3.rst

 Do you remember the *PyMethodDef* list that ended with ``{NULL, NULL, 0, NULL}`` that you added to your C file an earlier project?
-This is the list to which your new C function need to be added in order to make it callable from Python.
+This is the list to which your new C function needs to be added in order to make it callable from Python.

 Here is the new code to use in *denver.c* to expose your function to Python: